 A minimally invasive procedure is commonly used to treat diseases of gastrointestinal tract.
 Unlike traditional surgery of intestines where a long incision down the center of the abdomen is required, laparoscopic surgery requires only small "keyhole" incisions in the abdomen.
 The common conditions that may require surgery of small intestine are:

 Strictures are narrowing of a section of intestines, which causes problems by slowing or blocking the movement of food through that area.
 They are caused by recurrent inflammation and can hospitalize a person due to partial obstruction.
 Strictures can also cause intestinal obstruction further leading to perforation of bowel.
-This perforation can result in severe infection of abdominal cavity (peritonitis), abscesses (collections of infection and pus), and fistulae (tubular passageways originating from the bowel wall and connecting to other organs or the skin).
+This perforation can result in severe infection of abdominal cavity (peritonitis), abscesses (collections of infection and pus), and fistula (tubular passageways originating from the bowel wall and connecting to other organs or the skin).
 In addition, strictures of small bowel can lead to bacterial overgrowth, which is another intestinal complication of Inflammatory Bowel Disease (IBD).

 Strictures are formed primarily because of inflammatory bowel diseases like Tuberculosis, Ulcerative colitis and Crohns disease.
 They may also develop due to tumors, adhesions and radiation therapy.
 The common symptoms that can occur are: